-- (1) The DRS operator must have a process for receiving and resolving complaints about the operation of the scheme and must publicise that process. - (2) The DRS must- - (a) conduct regular client satisfaction surveys for measuring the quality of processes under the scheme, the durability of the outcomes under the scheme, and any other appropriate performance indicators; and - (b) publish the results. - (3) A provider or an international student who is dissatisfied with the operation of the scheme or the performance of the DRS operator may complain to the Ministry of Education, but this process must not be used to challenge the outcome in a particular dispute. - (4) The DRS operator must co-operate with any person or agency appointed by the Minister to carry out an independent review of the scheme and its operation.
+- (a) conduct regular client satisfaction surveys for measuring the quality of processes under the scheme, the durability of the outcomes under the scheme, and any other appropriate performance indicators; and - (b) publish the results. - (3) A provider or an international student who is dissatisfied with the operation of the scheme or the performance of the DRS operator may complain to the Ministry of Education, but this process must not be used to challenge the outcome in a particular dispute. - (4) The DRS operator must co-operate with any person or agency appointed by the Minister to carry out an independent review of the scheme and its operation.